-Congratulations, you have decided to remodel or redesign your home.
+Congratulations, you have decided to remodel or renovate your home.
 It is a big decision, but one that will maximise your lifestyle and deliver new meanings to the word ‘home’.

 There will be plenty of planning, thinking, talking and drafting before the builders are brought in.
 Most of these conversations will be on how you want your place to look, what functions you want the spaces to serve and how you can boost your lifestyle with a prestige renovation.